emmastrand/EmmaStrand_Notebook/_posts/2021-04-08-HoloInt-WGBS-Sample-Processing.md

 - I started with n=3 and n=4 during trial runs but worked my way up to n=8 and n=10 at a time for this protocol.
 My maximum will probably be 16 samples at a time.
 - These samples will be sequenced with K. Wong and my 2nd chapter Hawaii Bleaching Pairs project.
 This will span across 4 lanes, each project taking up its own lane and HoloInt using 2 lanes.
 - HoloInt indices: #1-60
 - I give every sample a Pico # which is the number of the pico methylation prep I have done.
 There are going to be some samples that need to be re-done and for ease of labeling tubes, I will refer to each sample by their Pico # instead of the Plug ID.
 This will make it easier to set aside the desired tubes for sequencing rather than going by Plug ID and date of PMS protocol.
+- We never used index #60 because we sequenced one of the samples the methylation compare project.
+- We added M1312 fragment because it is a genome sample that we also want a methylome for.

 ### Post Pico Methylation Protocol Quantification

-As of 2021-07-01: 38/60 are done.
-22 left.
+As of 2021-07-19: 58/60 are done.
+2 left.

 2021-03-31 Qubit: DNA BR Standard 1 = 173.28; Standard 2 = 19,833.04
 2021-04-06 Qubit: DNA BR Standard 1 = 179.54; Standard 2 = 19,252.29